paritytech/polkadot/roadmap/implementors-guide/src/node/backing/candidate-selection.md

 ## Protocol

-Input: Parablock candidates and associated Proofs of Validity from collators
+Input: None from other subsystems.
+This subsystem contains internal network logic for receiving parablock candidates and associated Proofs of Validity from collators.

 Output: